If your dog has symptoms of food allergies or food sensitivities, your first priority needs to be finding out the source of the problem.

 Prescription Dog Food Trial

-While this is an easier and more convenient way to carry out the elimination dietary trial, these commercial dog foods often come from companies that do not have the best reputation and are often blamed by pet owners for other health issues in dogs.
+However, these commercial dog foods often come from companies that don't have the best reputation and are often blamed by pet owners for other health issues in dogs.

-Moreover, some recent 2017 studies (13, 14) have found that these elimination diet dog foods with novel proteins, hydrolyzed protein and single-ingredient formulas are not always effective for diagnosing food allergies in dogs.
+Moreover, 2017 studies (13, 14) have found that these elimination diet dog foods with novel proteins, hydrolyzed protein, and single-ingredient formulas are not always effective for diagnosing food allergies in dogs.

 Homemade Dog Elimination Diet

-The second method of carrying out the dog elimination diet (and preferred by majority of pet owners willing to put in a little work) is to use a homemade diet.
-This involves feeding your dog food that you cook at home like you would for yourself, usually with just two basic ingredients – a protein source and a carbohydrate source.
+This involves feeding your dog food that you cook at home like you would for yourself.
+Only two basic ingredients are needed here – a protein source and a carbohydrate source.

 And the most common carbohydrate allergens include: